Browser does not support script.

 First class or 2:1 honours undergraduate degree (or overseas equivalent) in history or a related subject such as politics.
 Students without a history degree may be required to show relevant research skills in order to be accepted.

-We interview all applicants, either in person or over the phone if they are normally resident overseas.
-Once references and transcripts are received, we aim to process all complete applications within four to six weeks although this may take longer in February, March and over holiday periods.
+Once references and transcripts are received, we aim to process all complete applications within four to six weeks.

 Please list the optional modules in which you are interested.